Blockchain4openscience/hyperledger/README.md

 `````
 The generated API is connected to the deployed blockchain and business network.

-19. Creating a business network card to access the business network as Org2
+10. In *step nineteen* we create a business network card to access the business network as Org2

 Run the composer card create command to create a business network card that Bob, the business network administrator for Org2, can use to access the business network: